Recycled Water Program: Central Coast Blue

 Shell Beach Streetscape

-The Shell Beach Streetscape project is almost finished.
-This project provides underground utilities, a multi-use path for pedestrians and bicyclists and make Shell Beach more beautiful.
+The Shell Beach Streetscape project is finished.
+This project provides underground utilities, a multi-use path for pedestrians and bicyclists and makes Shell Beach more beautiful.
 The multi-use path also provides a safe route for children to walk or ride bikes to Shell Beach Elementary.
 The larger water main provides additional flow to fire hydrants to provide better fire protection.

 Improved Fire Safety

-With my service on the County Fire Safe Council as a Board member and officer, I have helped to provide funding for vegetation management projects in Pismo Heights, Pacific Estates, Chumash Park area and the Northern portion of the City to help keep our City fire safe.
+With my service on the County Fire Safe Council as a Board member and Vice President, I have helped to provide funding for vegetation management projects in Pismo Heights, Pacific Estates, Chumash Park area and the Northern portion of the City to help keep our City fire safe.
 The projects have included goats, hand crews and mechanical equipment.

 When the County stopped performing mosquito abatement, I led the effort to establish our own program since I was concerned about the impact of mosquito borne diseases such as the West Nile virus and now the possibility of the Zika virus.
 We contract out the abatement services at very low cost to the city and we also receive regular reports on the mosquitoes which are trapped.

 I supported more off street parking at Dinosaur Caves Park which has reduced parking impacts on the neighborhood.
-We also have new playground equipment at Dino Caves and Spyglass parks.
+We also have new playground equipment at Dinoaur Caves and Spyglass parks.
 I have also been a leader in the effort to complete the upgrade of Price Historic Park.
 We have made substantial improvements with a paved parking lot, fencing, and some landscaping, but we have much more to do.

 I committed to improving our infrastructure when I first ran for city council and repaving our streets has been a priority.
-Once the Shell Beach streetscape is complete, we will return to repaving streets.
+Just this year, we have contracted to repave fully one third of our streets at a cost of over $14 million and my goal is to finish all of our streets.